 “If you think you’ve heard it all before, you aren’t listening.”

 Each person is unique.
 Therefore, I do not perform therapy as a “procedure”.
 I do not aim to fix you.
 Since my life is not your life, I don’t tell you what is best for you.
 You have the ability to make the best choices in your life.
 My role is to listen and observe carefully and provide a different perspective.
 Maybe you feel lost.
 As such, it is not my role to find you, but to help you find yourself!

 You as an Artist: Making a Sketchbook of Your Life.

-With The Art of Experiential Therapy, everything you experience in my office is an opportunity to help you understand yourself, grieve your losses, and allow yourself to feel and heal and grow and change.
+With the art of therapy everything you experience in my office is an opportunity to help you understand yourself, grieve your losses, and allow yourself to feel and heal and grow and change.
 When you notice something on my desk has been moved a few inches.
 When I yawn (but that doesn’t happen often-honestly).
 When YOU yawn.
 When your eyes fill with tears.
-When you suddenly change the topic…these are only examples.
+When you suddenly change the topic.
+These are only examples.

 Therapy is both frightening and exciting.
 That is how therapy SHOULD work.
-As they say, ‘nothing ventured, nothing gained’.
-If you are taking risk and feeling emotion in your sessions with me, you will make progress and feel better.
+As is said, ‘nothing ventured, nothing gained’.
+So if you are taking risk and feeling emotion in your sessions with me, you will make progress and feel better.

 Therapy as Craft